Maha: Death toll in Bhiwandi building collapse rises to 25 | Science-Environment

 The death toll in the Bhiwandi building collapse in Maharashtra rose to 25 on Tuesday, with the recovery of a dozen more bodies overnight, police said.
 The number of those rescued has gone up to 25, with five more persons being pulled alive out from the debris since Monday night, police said.

-The dead include 11 children aged between two to 11 years, an official said.
+The dead include 11 children, aged between two to 15 years, an official said.
 Those rescued are being treated at hospitals in Bhiwandi and Thane, he added.
 Search and rescue personnel are still at the site, trying to pull out a few more persons still feared trapped, he said.

 The 43-year-old Jilani building collapsed at 3.40 am on Monday.
 Two civic officials have been suspended in connection with the collapse and an offence has been registered against the building owner, an official said.